icopy-site/awesome/docs/awesome/awesome-esports.md

 > A curated list of open-source projects related to esports.

-[Esports](https://en.wikipedia.org/wiki/Esports) (also known as electronic sports, or e-sports) is a form of competition using video games.
+[Esports](https://en.wikipedia.org/wiki/Esports) (also known as electronic sports or e-sports) is a form of competition using video games.
 It often takes the form of organized, multiplayer video game competitions, particularly between professional players, individually or as teams.

-Unmaintained projects, now only relevant for educational purposes are in the [Archive](https://github.com/strift/awesome-esports/blob/master/ARCHIVE.md).
+Unmaintained projects, now only relevant for educational purposes, are in the [Archive](https://github.com/strift/awesome-esports/blob/master/ARCHIVE.md).